Tom Vickers’ Saracens versus Northampton Saints preview

 Saracens team: Goode; Ashton, Bosch, Barritt, Wyles; Lozowski, Wigglesworth; M Vunipola, Brits, Du Plessis, Itoje, Hamilton, Rhodes, Burger, B Vunipola Replacements: George, Barrington, Figallo, Brown, Wray, Spencer, Taylor, Maitland

-Injuries: Saints: Christian Day (ruptured bicep), JJ Hanrahan (ankle), Tom Stephenson (broken leg)
+Injuries: Saints: Christian Day (ruptured bicep), JJ Hanrahan (ankle), Tom Stephenson (broken leg), Dylan Hartley (back)

 Referee: Greg Garner